post_apocalypse_story/na-Telescope.html

 point &ndash; now, it has many holes with a tree growing out of the

-otherwise surprisingly intact.
-The other buildings look like mostly
+off its outside but looks otherwise intact.
+The other buildings look like

 </p>